bloominstituteoftechnology/react-stateful-widgets/README.md

 ### Description

-This project includes a `src/components` folder with several React components, which are imported into `index.js` and rendered to the DOM.
-In their current form these components are stateless, display hard-coded information and are unable to change.
-You will make the app interactive by going into each component adding state and fleshing out event handlers to allow the users of the app to change state by interacting with the DOM.
+This project includes a `src/components` folder containing several React components.
+In their current form these components are stateless, display hard-coded information only and are unable to change.
+You will make the app interactive by going into each component, adding state and fleshing out event handlers to allow the users of the app to update state by interacting with the DOM.

 ## Instructions